bixb922/crank-organ/doc-software/README.md

 * Deleted General MIDI instrument names to free space
 * Corrected: register bug - change toggle to set_value()
 * Updated this README.md, added index to this and the hardware README.md
+* Make sure organ tuner stops current tune and that tuner/pinout definitions cause reboot message
+* Run pylint with Jos Verlinde's stubs (www.github.com/josverl/micropython-stubs) on all code, correct findings, add type hints where necessary
+* Will shuffle tunes with 3 stars when attempting to start a tune.
+If there are no tunes with 3 stars, microcontroller will shuffle all tunes and start a tune.

 # Programming language
-The application is programmed in MicroPython using the asyncio model to coordinate multiple concurrent tasks.
-Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async.
+The application is programmed in MicroPython using the asyncio framework to coordinate multiple concurrent tasks.
+Web pages are written in HTML5 with CSS, programming in JavaScript, with web requests done with fetch/async fetching/posting json data.
 No C/C++ code was necessary.

 The MIDI file parser is written in highly optimized MicroPython, with very little overhead.
 The timing is done in a way to minimize interference of other functions, and the tunelist and performance pages are also well optimized not to interfere with playback of the music.
 Lengthy tasks are fitted by a scheduler in avalable time slots between notes.